Manikanta17-ai/E-commerce-Performance-Growth-Analysis-Dashboard/README.md

 Identify platforms with frequent refund requests.

 **4. Platform-Specific Performance**

 Compare the number of orders per platform.

 Identify the most popular product categories for each platform.

 **5. Customer Retention & Risk Assessment**

 Analyze the percentage of repeat vs. new customers.

+Identify customers with multiple refund requests to detect potential fraud or dissatisfaction.

 # Project Workflow